Idris Elba Like He’s Never Been Seen Before In ‘Turn Up Charlie’ Trailer

 — Idris Elba (@idriselba) February 28, 2019

-Turn Up Charlie sees the actor in the role of an out of work DJ who is hired by his famous actor friend to be a nanny for his daughter.
-Swallowing pride in exchange for work, the DJ has to try to reconcile his up and coming music career, with the necessities of his life, as he deals with the challenges of being responsible for a pre-teen girl.
+Turn Up Charlie sees the actor in the role of an out-of-work DJ, who is hired by his famous actor friend to be a nanny for his daughter.
+Swallowing pride in exchange for work, the DJ has to try to reconcile his up-and-coming music career with the necessities of his life, as he deals with the challenges of being responsible for a pre-teen girl.

 While the trailer leaves a lot to be desired, Elba’s own inherent acting talent makes the series one to watch out for.
-And the internet is definitely loving Idris Elba as a DJ / nanny.
+And the internet is definitely loving Idris Elba as a DJ/nanny.

 I wasn’t ready.
 But I can get ready. pic.twitter.com/4kkXGBk2Rx